-In the Connectivity view, the following icon denotes unmanaged
+In the Connectivity view, the following icon denotes unmanaged devices or components: .
+The alert status indicator denotes the alert severity level of each component.

-"Searching the node text in the Structure Browser tree" on page 80 You can search for a value within the nodes in the Structure Browser tree.
+"Searching the node text in the Structure Browser tree" on page 76 You can search for a value within the nodes in the Structure Browser tree.

-"Identifying faulty components from the Structure Browser tree" on page 77 Using the tree mode of the Structure Browser, you can identify a faulty component in order to retrieve further details about the critical alert.
+"Identifying faulty components from the Structure Browser tree" on page 73 Using the tree mode of the Structure Browser, you can identify a faulty component in order to retrieve further details about the critical alert.

-"Identifying faulty components from the Structure Browser table" on page 78 Using the table mode of the Structure Browser, you can identify a faulty component in order to retrieve further details about the critical alert.
+"Identifying faulty components from the Structure Browser table" on page 74 Using the table mode of the Structure Browser, you can identify a faulty component in order to retrieve further details about the critical alert.